kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0415 Launch license.md

 \(a\) *Flight readiness requirements.* An applicant must designate an individual responsible for flight readiness.
 The applicant must file the following procedures for verifying readiness for safe flight:

-\(1\) Launch readiness review procedures involving the applicant's flight safety personnel and Federal launch range personnel involved in the launch, as required by §417.117(b)(3) of this chapter.
+\(1\) Launch readiness review procedures involving the applicant's flight safety personnel and Federal launch range personnel involved in the launch, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.117   Reviews.|§417.117]](b)(3) of this chapter.

 \(2\) Procedures that ensure mission constraints, rules and abort procedures are listed and consolidated in a safety directive or notebook approved by licensee flight safety and Federal launch range personnel.